Pink fleshed, heart shaped custard apple

 event_busy When will it be in Stock?

-We previously had the most to buy in Jul and May.
-With limited quantities for sale in other months.
-They are unlikely to be available in Dec and Jan.
+We previously had the most to buy in Jan.
+They are unlikely to be available in May and Jun.
 Special Note: This plant is in the top 25% of plants customers are wanting to know about.
 It is very unlikely that you will be able to purchase this plant unless you click above to be notified when it is in stock again.
 Please expect a delay on this item as we notify those who have waited the longest .

 Specifications of Bullock's Heart - Pink